Eldridge Industries: Real estate

-Media holdings
+Media and culture

 In 2015, Eldridge Industries put some of its media properties up for sale, including Adweek and the Clio Awards.
 Adweek was sold a year later to Beringer Capital.
 The Clio Awards, a 58-year-old ad industry event, was sold to investment company Evolution Media in 2017.

 In December 2016, Billboard-Hollywood Reporter Media Group purchased the music publications Spin, Stereogum and Vibe from SpinMedia for an undisclosed amount.

 In February 2018, Eldridge Industries announced it would be consolidating three of its entertainment properties into a new company, Valence Media, which rebranded as MRC on July 20, 2020.
 The properties included Media Rights Capital (MRC), a film and television studio which created Netflix shows Ozark and House of Cards; Dick Clark Productions; and the Billboard-The Hollywood Reporter Media Group.
 At the time, MRC owned a minority stake in film distributor A24; and London-based production company Fulwell 73.

 In December 2019, Valence acquired Nielsen Holdings' music data business.
 In January 2020, MRC sold music publications Spin and Stereogum to Next Management Partners.

+The company has invested in music catalogs as a source of cash flow, similar to real estate.
 In November 2020, Eldridge Industries acquired the music publishing rights to American rock band The Killers, covering the band's first five albums.
 Universal Music Publishing Group will continue to administer the catalogue.

 In September 2020, it was announced that Penske Media Corporation and MRC would form a joint venture named PMRC.
 The new venture managed the daily operations of publications such as Billboard, The Hollywood Reporter, Vibe, Variety, Rolling Stone and Music Business Worldwide.
 A second joint venture between MRC and Penske was also announced, to manage content and intellectual property such as television series, films, and live events including Life Is Beautiful Music & Art Festival and South by Southwest.
 The venture became the majority owner of South by Southwest in 2021.